MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignmentCategory.md

 ## SYNOPSIS
 Create a new educationCategory on an educationClass.
 Only teachers can perform this operation.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClassAssignmentCategory](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignmentCategory?view=graph-powershell-beta)

 ## SYNTAX